-The trucking company that employed the driver could share responsibility or be independently liable if it failed to supervise or train their drivers adequately.
+Under Maryland law, a victim of a truck accident could pursue a lawsuit under the doctrine of vicarious liability.
+This legal doctrine allows an injured person to seek compensation from a trucking company if they were hurt by an employee who was negligent during the performance of their work.
+Therefore, the trucking company that employed the driver could share responsibility or be independently liable if it failed to supervise or train their drivers adequately.
 For instance, allowing a driver to continue to operate a truck after prior moving or DUI violations could lead to the trucking company being held accountable if the driver caused any harm or damage.
 Furthermore, the trucking company could also be held liable if an accident was the result of a poorly maintained or repaired truck.

 Sometimes, road conditions contribute to an accident.
 An uneven road surface that is not clearly marked or a section of highway that does not adequately drain after a storm could lead to crashes involving trucks and other vehicles.
 Additionally, construction crews could leave debris or materials on the highway.
 This could lead to construction companies or municipalities being held accountable for any harm that might occur.
 The Bethesda lawyers at the Law Offices of Randolph Rice will examine all possibilities and evaluate each party’s potential liability.

 When determining liability, another critical consideration is that the State of Maryland follows the “contributory negligence” doctrine.
 Under this doctrine, if you contributed to the crash, the driver of the truck will not be held financially responsible for your injuries.
 For example, if you were improperly passing the truck or were speeding at the time of the accident, a jury could find you partially at fault for the accident.
-Our seasoned Bethesda trial attorneys will thoroughly examine all of the factors and details of your accident to prepare for the event that the defendant raises this defense.
+Our seasoned Bethesda trial attorneys will thoroughly examine all the factors and details of your accident to prepare for the event that the defendant raises this defense.